view all blogs

 1

 Specialty coffee starts at altitude, typically between 1,000 and 2,000 metres above sea level.
-The combination of temperature, soil, and rainfall at elevation slows the growth of the coffee cherry, concentrating its sugars and developing complexity.
-The best lots are hand-picked — only ripe cherries, selected individually rather than stripped from the branch in one pass.
+The combination of temperature, soil, and rainfall slows the growth of the coffee cherry, concentrating its sugars and developing complexity.
+The best lots are hand-picked, only ripe cherries, selected individually rather than stripped from the branch in one pass.

 2